-Domestic collective investment entities are (i) mutual funds (in the Slovak language: podielové fondy) created as standard or special funds, (ii) an investment fund with variable registered capital (in the Slovak language: investičný fond s premenlivým základným imaním) created as a standard or special
+Domestic collective investment entities are (i) mutual funds (in Slovak: podielové fondy) created as standard or special funds, (ii) an investment fund with variable registered capital (in Slovak: investičný fond s premenlivým základným imaním) created as a standard or special fund, and (iii) other domestic

-The collective investment may be also conducted by (i) foreign collective investment entities 18 and (ii) foreign management companies 19 in accordance with the provisions of the ACI.
-The so-called "European passport" allows EU licensed funds/investment companies from outside of the Slovak Republic to participate in collective investment in the Slovak Republic.
+The collective investment may be also conducted by (i) foreign collective investment entities20 and (ii) foreign management companies21 in accordance with the provisions of the ACI.
+The "European passport" allows EU licensed funds/investment companies from outside of the Slovak Republic to participate in collective investment in the Slovak Republic.

-17 "A management company" is a joint stock company registered in the Slovak Republic for business purposes, whose scope of business activities is the establishment and administration of standard funds or European standard funds (in the Slovak language: štandardné fondy a európske štandardné fondy) or alternative investment funds and foreign alternative investment funds in accordance with the license granted by the NBS.
+19 A "management company" is a joint-stock company registered in the Slovak Republic for business purposes, whose scope of business activities is the establishment and administration of standard funds or European standard funds (in Slovak: štandardné fondy and európske štandardné fondy) or alternative investment funds and foreign alternative investment funds in accordance with the license granted by the NBS.
 Management companies are registered in the Commercial Register in accordance with the Slovak Commercial Code and the Act on Commercial Register.

-18 "A foreign collective investment entity" (in the Slovak language: zahraničný subjekt kolektívneho investovania) is (i) a foreign mutual fund (zahraničný podielový fond); (ii) foreign investment fund (zahraničný investičný fond); and (iii) foreign collective investment entity other than under (i) and (ii) whose scope of business activities is collective investment.
+20 A "foreign collective investment entity" (in Slovak: zahraničný subjekt kolektívneho investovania) is (i) a foreign mutual fund (in Slovak: zahraničný podielový fond); (ii) foreign investment fund (in Slovak: zahraničný investičný fond); and (iii) foreign collective investment entity other than under (i) and (ii) whose scope of business activities is collective investment.

-19 "A foreign management company" is a legal entity with its registered seat outside the Slovak Republic's territory that holds a license for the establishment and administration of collective investment entities issued by the relevant authority of the state in which such company has its registered seat.
+21 A "foreign management company" is a legal entity with its registered seat outside the Slovak Republic's territory that holds a license for the establishment and administration of collective investment entities issued by the relevant authority of the state in which such company has its registered seat.